parisots/SpectralParcellation/readme.md

  This code provides a Matlab implementation of the extension of the multi-scale normalised cuts approach (Cour et al., CVPR, 2005) for group-wise connectivity-driven brain parcellation.

- Please cite the corresponding paper if using the code:
+ Please cite any of the corresponding paper if using the code:

+-Parisot, S., Arslan, S., Passerat-Palmbach, J., Wells III, W.M., Rueckert, D.: Group-wise Parcellation of the Cortex Through Multi-scale Spectral Clustering.
+NeuroImage (2016)
-Parisot, S., Arslan, S., Passerat-Palmbach, J., Wells III, W.M., Rueckert, D.: Tractography-Driven Groupwise Multi-scale Parcellation of the Cortex.
+-Parisot, S., Arslan, S., Passerat-Palmbach, J., Wells III, W.M., Rueckert, D.: Tractography-Driven Groupwise Multi-scale Parcellation of the Cortex.
 In: Information Processing in Medical Imaging. pp. 600–612.
 Springer (2015)

 #### INSTALLATION